ddsbook/blog/2014/drafts/building-security-dashboards-with-r-and-shiny-shinydashboard.md

 >OK, I snuck some extra elements in on that screen capture, mostly as a hint of things to come.
 The core elements - the three "con" status boxes are unchanged from the simple example presented here.

 You can find the code for the dashboard in [this gist](https://gist.github.com/hrbrmstr/e9e941ad4e3568f98faf) and you can even take a quick view of it (provided you've got the required packages installed) via `shiny::runGist("e9e941ad4e3568f98faf")`.
-As a general rule, I advise either running locally or carefully examining the code first before blindly running foreign URLs.
-This is the R equivalent of `curl http://example.com/script.sh | sh`, which is also a bad practice (unless it's your own code).
+As a general rule, I advise either running code locally (after inspection) or carefully examining the remote   code first before blindly running foreign URLs.
+This is the R equivalent of `curl http://example.com/script.sh | sh`, which is also a [bad practice](http://curlpipesh.tumblr.com/) (unless it's your own code).

 ### Next Steps